Original research completed in 2019; information verified and various sections updated in October/November 2020 and May 2021.

 Find out how you can buy seafood while supporting the human rights of those involved in the supply chains.

-Too long?
+In a hurry?
 Check out this one-page PDF summary.

 Many kinds of seafood are at high risk of having slave labour in their supply chains.
 Imported shellfish is commonly either harvested or farmed with slave labour.
 Squid is often caught in highly abusive working conditions where pay is commonly withheld, and workers are often given drugs to keep them working 23 hours a day.
 Meanwhile many kinds of crustaceans are commonly peeled with slave labour, and farmed prawns may be fed fishmeal that is produced from fish caught by vessels using slave labour.